zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-034.png)

-5. Currently, there are no sensitive columns discovered so you must initiate a search<br>
-Click the option to **Create Discovery Job...**
+5. Currently, there are no sensitive columns discovered so you must initiate a search Click the option to **Create Discovery Job...**

-6. Provide the parameters for the sensitive columns discovery job<br>
-Choose the `EMPLOYEESEARCH_DEV` schema and choose the all of them except `EMAIL_ID`, `ISBN_10`, `ISBN_13`, and `UNIVERSAL_PRODUCT_CODE` Sensitive Column Types
+6. Provide the parameters for the sensitive columns discovery job Choose the `EMPLOYEESEARCH_DEV` schema and choose the all of them except `EMAIL_ID`, `ISBN_10`, `ISBN_13`, and `UNIVERSAL_PRODUCT_CODE` Sensitive Column Types

     ![](./images/dms-035.png)